NACLab/ngc-learn/docs/walkthroughs/demo7_spiking.md

 where we see that if the $i$th neuron's membrane potential exceeds the threshold
 $V_{thr}$, then a voltage spike is emitted.
-After a spike is emitted, the $i$th neuron within the node needs to be reset to its resting potential and this done with the final compartment we mentioned, i.e., the refractory variable $\mathbf{r}_t$.
+After a spike is emitted, the $i$th neuron within the node needs to be reset to its resting potential and this is done with the final compartment that we mentioned, i.e., the refractory variable $\mathbf{r}_t$.
 The refractory variable $\mathbf{r}_t$ is important for hyperpolarizing the
 $i$th neuron back to its resting potential (establishing a critical reset mechanism -- otherwise, the neuron would fire out of control after overcoming its